markharrison/doc-mcp/docs/05-mcp-development.md

 There are several projects in the solution:

 - ColorsMCP ... this uses the STDIO transport protocol
-- ColorsMCP-http ... this uses the HTTP Streamable transport protocol
+- ColorsMCP-HTTP ... this uses the HTTP Streamable transport protocol
 - ColorsCommonMCP ... this is common code used by both the ColorMCP and ColorsMCP-http projects
 - MCPClient ... this is a simple client project to test calling the MCP servers